lotov/lcode3d/docs/overview/problem.rst

    In reality, things are not that simple.

-   :math:`E_z` calculation is relatively straightforward and boils down to solving the Laplace equation with Dirichlet boundary conditions, while the transverse fields are actually obtained by solving the Helmholtz equation with mixed boundary conditions, and :math:`B_z` is currently not calculated at all (so see :doc:`../tour/Ez`, :doc:`../tour/ExEyBxBy` and :doc:`../tour/Bz` for the equations that we *really* solve).
+   :math:`E_z` and :math:`B_z` calculations is relatively straightforward and boils down to solving the Laplace and Neumann equation with Dirichlet boundary conditions respectively.

+   The transverse fields are actually obtained by solving the Helmholtz equation with mixed boundary conditions, and :math:`B_z` is currently not calculated at all (so refer to :doc:`../tour/Ez`, :doc:`../tour/ExEyBxBy` and :doc:`../tour/Bz` for the equations that we *really* solve).